Bastardkb/bastardkb.github.io/help/bluetooth.md

 - 3.7V
 - more than 80mAh
 - if you want to squeeze the battery between nice!nano and and the holder PCB, then you need to be careful of its size.
 At [42keebs.eu](https://42keebs.eu/shop/parts/lithium-polymer-battery/?attribute_size=301230%20(80%20mAh)), it states that you can fit `350926`, `301230`, `401030` underneath the nice!nano microcontroller
-- again, if you would like to fit a battery underneath nice!nano, you may want to buy [Mill Max Low Profile Sockets with Headers](https://splitkb.com/collections/keyboard-parts/products/mill-max-low-profile-sockets?variant=47060695646555) in order to create the gap in between
+- again, if you would like to fit a battery underneath nice!nano, you may want to buy [Mill Max Low Profile Sockets with Headers](https://splitkb.com/collections/keyboard-parts/products/mill-max-low-profile-sockets?variant=47060695646555) in order to create the gap in between.
+Then you'll need to use a case with a raised USB-C hole (only available for certain keyboards)

 For this build specifically, a JST plug was used to be able to take out the batteries without the need of desoldering.